Get All the Dirt

 Moderately fertile soil to rich humusy soil works well for Siberian irises.
 If your soil is lean, add some compost, decomposed manure or other enriching amendment prior to planting.
 Siberian irises also do well in somewhat acidic soils although this is not a requirement for success.

 Plant Siberian irises outdoors in spring when frost danger has past and soil has warmed.
 These perennial plants can manage cold temperatures once establish, but during their settling in period they need protection from freezing.

-Soaking your iris plants in a bucket of water for a few hours or overnight prior to planting helps reduce transplant stress.
+Soaking your iris plants in a bucket of lukewarm water for an hour or two prior to planting helps reduce transplant stress.
 Do not allow the roots to dry out while transplanting.
-Plant iris rhizomes 1-2” deep.
+Plant iris rhizomes 1-2” deep in average garden soil.
 Refill around plant with soil, tap down to eliminate any big air pockets and water well to settle the soil around the roots.
 Keep soil moist, but not soggy, while plants are establishing.